karim-eg/CountriesList/README.md

 ## For Issues
 If you had an issue or you think that there is a missing country please create new issue.

+## License
+All Copyright saved by [`Encept Ltd Company`](https://encept.co). you are free to reuse this library in your system without any problems.